faucetsdn/daq/docs/add_test.md

 - Include the test name and a description of the test in the report output
 - Include an informative line in the summary table

-Integration tests don't need to be tedious and, if you're developing one test and seeing a consistent failure on Travis CI, isolate your problem and run _just that part_ of the integration test both locally and on Travis CI.
+Integration tests don't need to be tedious and, if you're developing one test and seeing a consistent failure on [Github actions](https://github.com/faucetsdn/daq/actions), isolate your problem and run _just that part_ of the integration test both locally and on [Github actions](https://github.com/faucetsdn/daq/actions).

 The pass/fail state of an integration test corresponds to the result of a `diff` between expected and actual device report output.
-You can follow the steps in the _Integration Testing Workflow_ section below to mimic the exact process that Travis CI follows.
+You can follow the steps in the _Integration Testing Workflow_ section below to mimic the exact process that [Github actions](https://github.com/faucetsdn/daq/actions) follows.
 Or, if your local machine builds Docker images slowly, simply modify the test_*.out by hand, amending it to what your report should look like.
-Then, see if Travis CI agrees.
+Then, see if [Github actions](https://github.com/faucetsdn/daq/actions) agrees.

 Similarly, if you're writing one test and running it within DAQ locally, run _only the test you're developing_.
 Try not to bloat your precious development hours by waiting for tests to run that you don't care about.
 Building unnecessary tests is a very efficient time sink.